Debt Financing: Everything You Need to Know

 - State and local resources that offer small business financing.

 - Government sources that offer business financing.

 - How do I know if I should use debt financing or equity financing?

 If you do not already have very much debt and you have plenty of assets, it is recommended that you consider debt financing first.
 This way you do not lose any equity in your business.
 If you already have quite a lot of debt, going further into debt may not be a wise decision for your business.
 In this case, you should consider equity financing.

 - How do you measure debt financing?

 If you need help with debt financing, you can post your job or legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.